QuMuLab/action-reachability-via-deadend-detection/README.md

 # Action Reachability via Deadend Detection
-Research project to explore the use of deadend detection techniques for testing action reachability.
+Research project to explore the use of deadend detection techniques for testing action reachability

 ## Deliverables with schedule:
 * Recall and self-learning of classical automated planning; due on January 6th